Sliding wear: role of plasticity

+To illustrate this, Fig. \ref{1x.2h.3.eps} shows a segment of a $10 \ {\rm mm}$ long line scan for PMMA that was slid a short distance over a sandpaper surface.
+An analysis of the ploughing tracks from the entire scan indicates that most of the material volume removed below the undeformed surface plane was displaced rather than lost as wear particles.
+Such material displacement by plastic flow occur to some extent also for a brittle material like silica glass (see Appendix A).

-In Fig. \ref{1logq.2Area.PMMA.plastic.eps}(a), we show the area of real contact as a function of the cut-off wavenumber $q$ for PMMA on the tile surfaces.
-Here, the cut-off wavenumber $q$ is the wavenumber of the shortest wavelength roughness used in the calculation, related to the magnification $\zeta$ via $q=\zeta q_0$.
-In the calculations, we have used the PMMA penetration hardness $\sigma_{\rm P} = 0.4 \ {\rm GPa}$ and assumed the sandpaper to be rigid.
-When calculating the contact area for the wavenumber $q=\zeta q_0$, we only include the long-wavelength roughness with wavenumbers $q_0 < q < q_0 \zeta$.
-Note that all contact regions have yielded plastically when $q\approx 2\times 10^6 \ {\rm m}^{-1}$, corresponding to a wavelength of order $\sim 1 \ {\rm \mu m}$.
+In Fig. \ref{1logq.2Area.PMMA.plastic.eps}(a), we show the area of real contact as a function of the cut-off wavenumber $q$ for PMMA on the tile surface.
+The cut-off wavenumber $q$ corresponds to the shortest wavelength roughness included in the calculation and is related to the magnification $\zeta$ through $q = \zeta q_0$.
+In the calculations, we have used a penetration hardness of $\sigma_{\rm P} = 0.4 \ {\rm GPa}$ for PMMA and assumed the tile surface to be rigid.
+When calculating the contact area for a given wavenumber $q = \zeta q_0$, only the long-wavelength roughness components with $q_0 < q < \zeta q_0$ are included.
+Note that all contact regions have yielded plastically when $q \approx 2 \times 10^6 \ {\rm m}^{-1}$, which corresponds to a wavelength of approximately $1 \ {\rm \mu m}$.

-The sandpaper P100 surface has a larger surface roughness power spectrum than the tile surface, and for PMMA in contact with the sandpaper surface, plastic deformation starts at longer length scales, as illustrated in Fig. \ref{1logq.2Area.PMMA.plastic.eps}(b).
-Thus, for this surface, plastic yielding starts already for $q\approx 10^4 \ {\rm m}^{-1}$, corresponding to a wavelength of order $\sim 0.3 \ {\rm mm}$, which is of the order of the average size of the sand particles.
+The sandpaper P100 surface exhibits a larger surface roughness power spectrum than the tile surface.
+For PMMA in contact with the sandpaper, plastic deformation begins at longer length scales, as shown in Fig. \ref{1logq.2Area.PMMA.plastic.eps}(b).
+For this surface, plastic yielding begins at $q \approx 10^4 \ {\rm m}^{-1}$, corresponding to a wavelength of approximately $0.3 \ {\rm mm}$, which is comparable to the average size of the sand particles.

+The steel surface is relatively smooth.
+In this case, plastic deformation occurs only at very short length scales, involving surface roughness components with wavelengths below approximately $100 \ {\rm nm}$.
+These components are not significant for the wear process considered in this study.
+Therefore, for the steel surface, PMMA is treated as a purely elastic material.

 0.3cm {\bf 6 Comparing theory with experiments}

 Here we compare the theoretical predictions for the wear rate with the experimental results for PMMA sliding on tile, sandpaper, and steel surfaces, as well as for silica glass sliding on the sandpaper surface.